gvwilson/sensibleadventures/nardica/nardica.md

 hastily adding,
 "Not that it's any o' my look-in."

-Wales smiled again,
-but his expression was tinged with sadness.
+Wales shook his head.
 "No.
 I was thinking about the *Landrieu*.
 The big ship back at Halley,"
 he continued as Iffy gave him a blank look.
+"The one the town uses as a breakwater.
-"She was a marvel in her time.
+She was a marvel in her time.
 Fractal carbon ribs,
-a foamed polycomp hull,
+a foamed poly-composite hull,
-and her core was no bigger than this."
-He held his hands a meter apart.
+and twin cores to steer her.
-"She was the first super-ship to cross the Pacific under sail, but things were already falling apart by then."
+She was the first of her class to sail on her own across the Pacific, but things were already falling apart by then."
 He sighed.
-"They only made three more like her.
+"They only managed to make a handful like her before the war.
-Must have broken her captain's heart to run her aground."
+It must have broken her heart to run herself aground."

 "I guess,"
 Iffy said to fill the silence that followed.
 "Can't imagine how I'd feel if somethin' like that happened to the *Guinevere*."

-Wales shook his head as if to clear it.
+Wales shook his head to clear it.
-"I wouldn't worry about it,"
-he said,
-suddenly brisk.
+"I don't think that's likely to happen," he said, suddenly brisk.
 "Now,
 where's this cable we're supposed to splice?"

-Iffy had hoped that Wales would bring out his toolboxes---she was itching to examine their contents in detail---but he made no move toward the storage room where they were stowed.
+Iffy had hoped that Wales would bring out his toolboxes---she was itching to examine their contents in detail---but instead, he studied the hacked-off ends of the backstay cable with a simple hand-held magnifying glass.
-Instead,
-he studied the hacked-off ends of the backstay cable.
 Iffy wanted to tell him that the damage wasn't her fault, but she bit back her words.
-There was no way she could tell him that without saying that it had been Uncle Jack, and as much as she wanted to impress him, no self-respecting sailor would point a finger at a crewmate, not in front of an outsider.
+There was no way she could tell him that without saying that it had been Uncle Jack, and as much as she wanted to impress him, no self-respecting sailor would point a finger at her own captain in front of a passenger.

 "All right,"
-Wales said after a moment.
+Wales said,
+slipping the magnifying glass back into one of the many pockets that his coat seemed to be made of.
 "What's the plan:
 splice, clamp, strap, or weld?"

 "I was thinkin' I could splice it?"
 Iffy ventured hesitantly.
-At Wales' nod,
+When Wales nodded,
-she fished a roll of twisted eight-gauge cable from her bag of odds and ends and dug around to find her wire cutter.
+she fished a roll of twisted eight-gauge cable from her bag of odds and ends and dug around to find a wire cutter and a pair of needle-nosed pliers.

 The next half hour flew by as Iffy lost herself in the task at hand.
-She had expected Wales to take charge, but instead, he took her questions and suggestions and turned them into action.
+She had expected Wales to take charge, but instead he asked one question after another, the answers to which seemed to draw ideas out of her that she hadn't know were there.

-Once they had the first dozen lengths of splice woven into the cable, he sat cross-legged on the deck, hunched over, and pulled the cable's ends together.
+Once the first dozen lengths of splice were woven into the cable, he sat cross-legged on the deck and held the cable's ends together so that she could finish connecting them.
-Iffy worked as quickly as she could, glancing every few moments at the cords standing out in Wales' neck.
+Iffy worked as quickly as she could, waiting for him to say it was time for a break, but he didn't.
-Uncle Jack wouldn't have been able to hold the cable like that for more than a minute.
+*Uncle Jack wouldn't have been able to hold the cable like that for more than a minute,* she thought.
-Even Mr. Mishra would have struggled, but other than his slightly strained breathing,
-Wales seemed unbothered.
+Even Mister Mishra would have struggled, but Wales seemed unbothered.

 Over, through, under, through...
 "There,"
 she said,
 sitting back on her haunches.
-"Let off the strain a bit,
-see if it holds?"
+"Wanna see if she holds together?"

-Wales nodded and slowly let his arms relax.
+Wales nodded and pulled on the two sides of the cable.
-The splice stretched slightly, but then caught and held.
+The splice stretched slightly, and for a moment Iffy was afraid it would give way, but it held.
-He looked at her for permission, then dropped the cable on the deck with a whoosh.
+He looked at her for permission to stop, then dropped the cable on the deck with a whoosh when she nodded.
-"Do you think that will hold?" he asked, crossing his arms so that he could massage his own aching shoulders.
+"So what do you think?" he asked.
+"Is it ready to string up?"

 Iffy shrugged.
 "Only one way to find out."
 She hit the switch on the winch beside her.
 The cable zinged as it was wound in, then made a sharp *crack!* as it came taut.

-"Whoa!"
-Wales exclaimed.
-"Easy there.
-What if the splice hadn't held?"

-Iffy shrugged again.
-"Better t' find out now than in a storm."
-She picked up a wrench and whacked the splice a couple of times as hard as she could.
+Iffy picked up a wrench and whacked the splice a couple of times as hard as she could.

 Wales blinked.
-"Are you always this, um, direct, when you do repairs?"
+"Are you always this, um, direct, when you're working?"

 Iffy grinned.
 "Pretty much."

-There were other chores after that.
+There were other things for them to mend after the cable.
-There always were on the *Guinevere*: a spidery network of shallow cracks on the mast where it had flexed in a high wind, a loose coupling on a bilge pipe, the handle on the main hatch that had to be kicked in and out of its locked position.
+There were always things to mend on the *Guinevere*: a spidery network of microscopic cracks on the forward mast, a loose coupling on a bilge pipe, or the handle on the main hatch that had started sticking mid-way through their last voyage.
-Like most of the vessels that called Halley home, the ship was more than a hundred years old, built before things fell apart out of materials that could no longer be made, only repaired.
+Like most of the vessels that called Halley home, the *Guinevere* was more than a hundred years old, built before things fell apart out of materials that could no longer be made, only repaired.
+Keeping her afloat was a matter of sifting through online databases to find tips that weren't self-replicating spamotage left over from the war, firing off messages to other mechanics trying to keep their own ships running, running simulations to see if this patched with that patched with whatever would hold together in sub-zero temperatures, and the combination of clever hands and stubbornness she had used on the cable.
+Iffy loved it.

-Wales worked beside Iffy the whole time, handing her tools, holding things steady while she screwed them in or used her cherished little laser to put a weld on the weld that held the weld together.
+Wales worked beside her the whole time, handing her tools, holding things steady while she screwed them in or used her cherished little laser to put a patch on the weld that held an even older patch in place.
-He somehow managed to keep up a steady stream of questions without ever making her feel like he was pestering her.
+He somehow managed to keep up his steady stream of questions without ever making her feel like he was pestering her.
-She enjoyed every minute of it, just like she enjoyed those precious moments when Mr. Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in Tasmania in the years just after the war.
+She enjoyed every minute of it, just like she enjoyed those precious moments when Mister Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in Tasmania in the years after the war, when fruit still grew on the trees and people had pets that weren't rats and reptiles.

 Wales seemed to enjoy the work as well, right up until the moment he helped Iffy lift the cover off the backup generator near the *Guinevere*'s stern.
-His face fell at the smell coming off its compact, oily bulk.
+His face fell at the sight of its compact, oily bulk.
 "Y'aright?"
 Iffy asked,
-fanning away the fumes.
+fanning away the smell.

 "I'm fine,"
-Wales said.
+Wales said,
+gazing down at the ceramic engine block.
-"I just thought you ran on jelly oil."
+"I just thought you ran on jellyfish, not coal."

-"Sure, for the main engine."
+"The main engine uses jelly,"
-Iffy jerked her chin at the backup.
+Iffy nodded at the backup.
-"This is just for when it's bust, or for haulin' the winches when there's ice 'n' all."
+"This here is just for when it's bust, or for haulin' the winches when there's ice 'n' all."

-The square-faced man studied her face, a forlorn look in his eyes.
+The square-faced man sighed.
-"But Iffelia---I smell *gas*.
-You're burning petroleum, aren't you?"
+"Oh, Iffy---coal?"

+"It's not like we use it every day,"
-"'Course we are," Iffy said defensively.
+Iffy said defensively.
-"Jelly's aright for day to day, but it don't give the same kick as gas."
+It's only a backup, or when we need some extra oomph."
 Her eyes widened.
-"You ain't some kind o' green, are ya?
+"Oh crivens---you ain't a Zillion, are you?
 Not that I'd mind,"
-she added hastily,
+she added hastily.
-"But Uncle Jack---he'd put you over the side and no mistake.
+"But Uncle Jack---he'd put you o'er the side an' no mistake.
-He hates Zillions worse'n anything."
+He hates Zillions even worse'n he hates the Marines."

 Wales sighed heavily.
 "No, I'm not Brazilian.
-And I'm not what you'd call green, either," he added as Iffy opened her mouth to ask.
-"That tide went out a long time ago."
+I just..."
-He squatted on his haunches and looked at the little diesel engine as if it were a poisonous snake and he wasn't sure if it was dead or alive.
+He squatted on his haunches and looked at the little gasoline engine as if it were a poisonous snake and he wasn't sure if it was dead or alive.
 "Come on.
 Let's get this done."

+He asked fewer questions after that, and the ones he did ask were simple and direct.
+Despite his obvious distaste,
+he clearly knew how coal engines worked.
+Half an hour after they started, the tetrahedral lasers whose pulsing ignited the coal dust that the engine used for fuel were sparking away in perfect time with each other, and the cinder clog that Iffy had long suspected was blocking the intake pipe had finally been dislodged.
+She would normally have let the engine run for a few minutes to test it, but the thought of Wales not saying anything if she did made her decide not to.

 Aunt Naggie made curry for dinner.
-Wales thanked her,
-then took his up onto deck to eat.
+Wales thanked her before taking his up onto deck to eat.
 "It's probably safest for everyone," he explained gently when she protested.
-"My stomach isn't used to the waves yet, and being closed in..."
+"My stomach isn't entirely accustomed to the waves yet, and being closed in..."
 He smiled,
-thanked her for the dozenth time, and left the Kwans to their meal.
+thanked her for the dozenth time, and left the *Guinevere*'s crew to their meal.

 "I don't like 'im,"
 Uncle Jack growled.